TrautsNottus/trautsnottus.github.io/_glossary/ui/quick-links.md

 ---
-title: Quick Links
+title: Quick links
 ---
-Quick links are short cuts to regualy used screens.
-And are found in the header.
+Quick links are short cuts to commonly used screens.
+And are found in the top of the screen.